 Note: To be safe, open each folder and delete the content, rather than deleting the whole folder.

-Repeat the steps above but this time enter /Library/Caches into the Go to Folder box.
+To clean up your iMessage cache, repeat the steps above but this time enter ~/Library/Messages into the Go to Folder box.

 Be sure to empty your trash after the operation to ensure the files are properly deleted.
 And while you’re at it, look into clearing your browser cookies as well.